 - Should I take any of these medications with food?
 On an empty stomach?
 Do fiber supplements or laxatives affect the timing?

 - Can I drink grapefruit juice with this medicine or eat grapefruit?

 - Can I drink alcohol while I’m on these medications?
-How long should I wait after taking them?
+How long should I wait after taking them before drinking?

 “It’s really important for everyone to know how to take their medications as prescribed, what the medications are for, and what some of the potential side effects are so that they can report these to their providers,” Dr. Pruskowski says.